smdogroup/a2d/README.md

 It is recommended to build the binaries with [CMake](https://cmake.org/cmake/help/latest/guide/tutorial/index.html).
-To build all examples, python binding and tests, execute the following commands in this directory:
+To build all examples and python binding, execute the following commands in this directory:

 ```
 mkdir build
 cd build
-cmake .. -DBUILD_EXTENSION=ON -DBUILD_TESTS=ON -DBUILD_EXAMPLES=ON
+cmake .. -DBUILD_EXTENSION=ON -DBUILD_EXAMPLES=ON
 make -j <nproc>
 ````